 The Library is open to school, college or special interest groups.
 We can arrange tours of the building or viewings of specific collections.

-The Librarians are happy to organise evening visits and educational talks.
+The Librarians are happy to organise visits and educational talks.
 Please contact the Library for further information.

 The home of Guernsey French studies